 Business has its own language that can sometimes be confusing.
-For example, many people interchange marketing and advertising, when in fact, they’re not the same thing.
+For example, many people use the terms marketing and advertising interchangeably, when in fact, they aren't the same thing.

 An invoice is given to a customer or client before they pay.
 It's sometimes referred to as a bill.
-This detailed document itemizes products and services and calculates what they owe you for time, work, and/or materials.
-For example, if you’re a graphic designer and created a graphic for a client, you’d invoice them for the time it took you to create the graphic.
+This detailed document itemizes products and services and calculates what they owe you for time, work, and materials.
+For example, if you’re a graphic designer who created a graphic for a client, you’d invoice them for the time it took you to create the graphic.
 If you had to buy a photo to include in the graphic, you’d include that in the invoice, too.

-In a home business, you might receive an invoice, as well.
+As a home business, you might receive an invoice, as well.
 If you use contractors to help with any aspect of your business, such as a virtual assistant, you can expect to see an invoice from them.

 To ensure your customer or client is clear about the cost you’re asking them to pay, it's important to be extremely detailed with your invoices.
 Every invoice should include:

 - Your company name and client’s name, along with addresses.

 - The date the invoice was created.
-This is crucial for a timely payment.
+This is crucial for timely payment.

-- Date(s) and description of the products or service provided, including price of each, and total quantity ordered.
+- Date(s) and description of the products or service provided, including the price of each, and the total quantity ordered.

-Many business accounting and bookkeeping tools make it easy to generate an invoice.
-The advantage of accounting software is that it can not only create the invoice, but help you keep track of whether or not it’s been paid.
+Many accounting and bookkeeping tools for small businesses make it easy to generate an invoice.
+The advantage of accounting software is that it can not only create the invoice, but also help you keep track of whether or not it’s been paid.
 When it's paid, the data can be automatically added to a category of your finances, such as “Accounts Receivable” or “Accounts Paid.”
 If you don't want to use specialized accounting software, you can most likely find an invoicing template on whatever word processing program you use.

 - Send a second invoice with a “due now” notice.
 Invoices do occasionally get lost, and a missed payment may not be malicious.
 Sending a reminder may be all that is needed.
 Make sure that all your invoices are clear about when payment is due.

 - Take the client or customer to small claims court.
-This would only be advisable if the amount owed is large because of the expense of going to court.
+This would only be advisable if you are owed a large amount—going to court is expensive.

 - Send the debt to a collection agency.
 If you’re willing to give up some of the money from the invoice, you can involve a debt collection agency that will work to collect the money in exchange for a percent of the payment.

 For small bills, writing it off will be the easiest, but if you have a large bill, court or a collection agency can help.
-It goes without saying that you shouldn’t continue to work with a client that doesn’t pay.
+And, just in case you're considering it, you shouldn’t continue to work with a client that doesn’t pay.

 While invoices require specific information by law, there is no standard for what goes on a receipt.
 What appears on a receipt can vary from business to business.
 It can be as simple as a handwritten note that says "so-and-so has paid this amount," or as complicated as an invoice.
 Ideally, it should have information about what was paid for, the date it was paid, and how it was paid (although it shouldn’t have specific payment data such as credit card numbers).
-Some businesses just re-create the invoice and put PAID on it.
+Some businesses just re-create the invoice and put "PAID" on it.

 Similar to invoices, there are a variety of ways to create a receipt.
 If you’re using a bookkeeping program, it can generate a receipt when you log invoice payments.
 Word processors likely have a template you could use to generate a receipt once you've been paid.
 As mentioned earlier, it can even be as simple as jotting a note on a piece of paper by hand.